-Deputies investigating reported shooting in Prairieville
+Man dies after shooting in Ascension neighborhood Friday afternoon

 Latest Weather Blog

-PRAIRIEVILLE - A man was shot and wounded in an Ascension neighborhood Friday afternoon.
+PRAIRIEVILLE - A man died Friday night after he was shot in an Ascension neighborhood earlier that day.

 The shooting was first reported around 2 p.m. on Oak Meadow Street.
-The Ascension Parish Sheriff's Office said the victim was taken to a hospital, but the extent of his injuries was unknown.
+The Ascension Parish Sheriff's Office said one male victim was taken to a hospital.

+Around 8 p.m., the sheriff's office reported the man died from his injuries.

 No other details surrounding the shooting were immediately available.